Tutorial: Dialogue Speech Checks

 player.setav speechcraft n

 Intimidation options are created using a process that is similar to persuasion options, however, the actor value you need to check for is different.
-On your sucessful intimidation response, create a new GetActorValue check, and this time, have it check for GetIntimidateSuccess = 1.00.
+On your successful intimidation response, create a GetIntimidateSuccess check, and have it check for GetIntimidateSuccess = 1.00.
 This will cause your successful intimidation response to trigger only if GetIntimidateSuccess returns 1 - i.e. only if it is successful according to the algorithm used by the game engine to calculate this, which takes into account variables such as the player's level and the speaker's confidence value, as well as the player's speechcraft skill and some other factors.

 Finally, don't forget to add the suffix '(Intimidate)' to any intimidation topic texts in your plugin.